 Annual refuse generated is estimated to be 240 cubic yards.
 At this time solid waste is transported via DEC garbage truck and is disposed of at the Indian Lake Transfer Station.
 A recycling program is operated at the campground.
-There is an estimated 2.5 tons of recyclables and C&D material transported by Department trucks to the Town of Inlet Sanitary Landfill.
+There is an estimated 2.5 tons of recyclables and construction and demolition material transported by DEC trucks to the Town of Inlet Sanitary Landfill.